-Work pressure, burnout and high levels of stress are occurring as a result of the COVID-19 pandemic.
-Organisations are reducing staff numbers, restructuring and requiring leaders, managers and others to take on additional responsibilities.
+Work pressure, burnout and high levels of stress are occurring as a result of organisations being understaffed, restructuring and requiring leaders, managers and others to take on additional responsibilities.
 A stressful working environment may lead to an increase in social tension within workgroups, as the pressure is felt by all.

 Also, workplace bullying and harassment thrive in demanding workplaces.
 In stressful environments, employees may not only experience organisational constraints but receive contradictory expectations and demands.
-Pressured and stressed leaders and managers are not always clear with what they want, or have the time to fully explain their expectations.
-Stressed manager’s leadership style impacts bullying by allowing negative behaviours to go unchecked.
+Pressured and stressed leaders and managers are not always clear with what they want or have the time to explain their expectations fully.
+A stressed manager’s leadership style impacts bullying by allowing negative behaviours to go unchecked.

 See our article, Employee Engagement, Burnout, Stress – Signs and Tips.